Superman for All Seasons: Spring

-Narrated by Jonathan Kent, he thinks back on his son Clark’s roots as a farm boy in Smallville, Kansas.
-At the end of Clark’s last year in high school, Jonathan tells him the truth – that Jonathan and his wife Martha found him in an alien rocket when he was an infant, raising him as their son, and that he can do things "other boys can’t".
+Narrated by Jonathan Kent, he thinks back on his son Clark's roots as a farm boy in Smallville, Kansas.
+At the end of Clark's last year in high school, Jonathan tells him that he and his wife Martha found him in an alien rocket when he was an infant, raising him as their son, and that he can do things "other boys can't".
 Clark overhears his parents discuss their uncertainty about his future, and struggles with his growing powers.
 When a tornado strikes the town, Clark discovers he can fly and rescues a neighbor, but wonders if he could have done more.
 After graduation, Clark reveals his powers and his desire to use them to help people to his best friend Lana Lang, who urges him to leave Smallville.
 Clark says goodbye to his parents and leaves for Metropolis, becoming a reporter at the Daily Planet with a crush on rival Lois Lane, and donning a costume his mother made him to do some good.